GLOBAL MARKETS-China bounce snaps five-day equity sell-off

 Shares on Wall Street rebounded about 1 percent, having been

-dragged into the red for the year on Wednesday by the crash in
+dragged into the red for the year on Wednesday by China's market

 forbidding selling by shareholders with large stakes in listed